 Jeremy Kress

 Professor Kress teaches Legal Issues in Finance & Banking at Michigan Ross, and he has taught Financial Regulation at Michigan Law School.
-He was named one of Poets & Quants’ “Top 50 Undergraduate Professors of 2020” and won Michigan Ross’ Neary Teaching Excellence Award in 2019.
+He has been named one of Poets & Quants’ “Top 50 Undergraduate Professors” and is a past winner of Michigan Ross’ Neary Teaching Excellence Award.

 Professor Kress graduated cum laude from Harvard Law School and from the Harvard Kennedy School, where he was a Presidential Scholar.
 He holds a BBA from Michigan Ross.